 If you are looking for an interesting place to hike, close to Orillia, then you might want to try this one (oh - and there's no admission fee, but donations are welcome).
 Check the balance of the page for the some of the sights you may com across while visiting Grants Woods.

-young bluejay with a sparrow at feeder, Grants Woods, Orillia
+bluejay at bird feeding station in Grants Woods, Orillia

 young blujay with an undeveloped head crest, Grants Woods Orillia